jesse-ashmore/jeezeh.github.io/ssg/content/posts/apple-music-2/index.md

 I looked into alternative clients like [Cider](https://cider.sh/).
 While it seems to support remote control, it's for iOS only, doesn't play back lossless, and has a [bit of a messy reputation](https://www.reddit.com/r/AppleMusic/comments/vydyj8/i_know_everyone_likes_cider_but_the_devs_are/).
 Clearly, I would need either a Google Cast or Airplay receiver.

-It seems that Google Cast is actually a <span class="tooltip" tabindex="0">proprietary protocol<span>Google, please release an open standard, it doesn't need to support DRM!</span></span>, and requires some sort of official device certification, so running a headless receiver on my server was a no-go.
+It seems that Google Cast is actually a <span class="tooltip" tabindex="0">proprietary protocol<span class="tooltiptext">Google, please release an open standard, it doesn't need to support DRM!</span></span>, and requires some sort of official device certification, so running a headless receiver on my server was a no-go.
 But what about Airplay?

 #### Shairport Sync: Airplay via Docker